 The learning provision consists of vocational (such as Vocational continuing education including modular learning and Professional development programmes), non-formal (such as ICT courses based on DigiComp levels, language courses, truck/vehicle courses) and basic skills programmes as part of active labour market policies to help people access good jobs, with a particular focus on disadvantaged groups (persons with disabilities, low-skilled, aged 50+, employed persons who are facing barriers on the labour market, etc.).
 Vocational and non-formal training programmes are implemented by applying a method of training vouchers.
-Since February 2021, the Training Commission has also determined priority training areas to be co-financed in Massive Open Online Courses (such as Coursera) via online learning platforms.
+Since February 2021, Massive Open Online Courses (MOOCs), such as those offered on Coursera, have been provided by the SEA through online learning platforms.
+Learning programmes are set in accordance with the labour market demand and labour market development forecasts and agreed upon with social partners and representatives of employers’ organizations in Joint Coordinating Commission for Adult Education.

 Training lists are prepared: